nolanmak/TheYardBuzzIn/README.md

-A Discord bot that listens for messages and automatically unlocks the door at The Yard coworking space using Puppeteer to interact with the Kisi dashboard.
+A Discord bot that listens for messages and automatically unlocks the door at our coworking space using Puppeteer to interact with the Kisi dashboard.

 ## Features